-The following are the Terms and Conditions of the Notes (the Conditions) which will be incorporated by reference into each Note issued by Proximus, SA de droit public in dematerialised form.
-The applicable Final Terms (or the relevant provisions thereof) will be incorporated by reference into each Note.
+The following are the Terms and Conditions of the Notes (the Conditions) which will be applicable to each Note issued by Proximus, SA de droit public in dematerialised form.
+The relevant Final Terms (or the relevant provisions thereof) will be applicable to each Note.
 Reference should be made to "Applicable Final Terms" for a description of the content of Final Terms which will specify which of such terms are to apply in relation to the relevant Notes.

-This Note is one of a Series (as defined below) of Notes issued by Proximus, SA de droit public (a company having made a public call on savings) (the Issuer) pursuant to the Domiciliary Agency Agreement (as defined below).
+This Note is one of a Series (as defined below) of Notes issued by Proximus, SA de droit public (the Issuer) pursuant to the Domiciliary Agency Agreement (as defined below).